-Donald Tusk set to become Poland’s prime minister
+Poland’s parliament elects Donald Tusk as prime minister

 As a member of the EU and NATO, Poland’s position – shifting away from supporting neighbouring Ukraine and its response to people fleeing the conflict – was being closely watched by allies.

-A former European Council President, Tusk intends to move Poland closer to European allies and revive support for Ukraine.
+A former European Council president, Tusk intends to move Poland closer to European allies and revive support for Ukraine.
 His Civic Coalition (KO) party ran with Third Way and the New Left on separate tickets but with a shared commitment to restoring ties with Europe.

 Tusk has said he would seek to unblock about 110 billion euros ($118bn) of European Union funds earmarked for Poland, which have been frozen due to rule-of-law concerns, from day one if he heads a new government.